A Creative Pilgrimage on the Camino de Santiago

 Brenda is a watercolor artist and her secret goal on most trips is catching moments to sketch and encouraging others to do the same, while forging connections with nature.
 She leads Hike and Sketch trips and is delighted to add sketching instruction and opportunities to our creative pilgrimage on the Camino.

-Brenda lives with her wife, Jen, along with Kali, the golden retriever, in a co-housing community in Colorado.
+Brenda lives with her wife, Jen, along with Kali, their golden retriever, in a co-housing community in Colorado.

 FAQ